threedworld-mit/tdw/Documentation/lessons/replicants/collision_detection.md

 If a Replicant collides with an object, by default its [action](actions.md) will ended.
 This behavior can be overridden (see below).
 Assuming that the Replicant is *allowed* to collide with an object, it will physically an object.

 In most respects, the Replicant will interact within the [physics engine](../physx/physx.md) like any other object.
-There are two significant exceptions:
+There is a significant difference, however: The Replicant is non-kinematic.

-1. The Replicant is non-kinematic.
-It won't interact with other kinematic objects or environment objects.
+The Replicant won't interact with other kinematic objects or environment objects.
 This means that with, barring additional collision detection rules, the Replicant can move through kinematic objects and walls.

-2. The Replicant is massless.
+The Replicant can induce forces (by pushing an object, throwing an object, etc.) but won't respond to forces.
 If an object is thrown at a Replicant, the object will bounce off the Replicant but the Replicant's position, speed, etc. won't be affected.

 ## `replicant.collision_detection`